C0mputery/BANK2FSPRO/README.md

 Big chunk of it is slop because I realized that I already had made the test project, and that means I could just run an LLM against it to get the right outputs, and I don't care about this project.

 If you're looking to decompile your own Fmod Bank, given you only have to do one ever, it's probably just a good idea to dump all of the features that it uses, and make something bespoke

+Don't ask me about any feature past extracting the parameters, it's total slop, didnt read it, just validated the output also check out DebugHelper its peak, it's also slop.
+I should make some actual good software like it tho, a full debugging lib like it would be funny.